Urinary Incontinence Treatment in Naperville, IL

 How is Incontinence Defined?

 While urinary incontinence can manifest itself in several ways, the result of urinary incontinence is always the same.
-Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.
+Urinary incontinence is a condition where there is a loss of control in managing the flow of urine from your body.
 While many women may often feel embarrassed about their loss of control of their bladders, urinary incontinence is a common condition, especially as women age.
-The Wright Center’s own Dr. Kimberly Wright has many years of experience treating urinary incontinence and treats all patients and their needs with the utmost care and attention.
+Our team has many years of experience treating urinary incontinence and treats all patients and their needs with the utmost care and attention.
 To schedule a consultation for urinary incontinence testing and treatment, please call (630) 687-9595 or request an appointment online to schedule your visit at our women’s health clinic in Naperville, IL.

 Request Your Appointment Online